 Two: Invitation to Give to Women and Girls Day in NYC on Oct.
 11: A Celebratory Fundraising Event for Gender Equality

-For three years, the Amplify Her Foundation and the Women’s Philanthropy Institute at the Indiana University Lilly Family School of Philanthropy have sponsored an annual Give to Women and Girls Day.
+For three years, the Women’s Philanthropy Institute at the Indiana University Lilly Family School of Philanthropy has engaged in an annual Give to Women and Girls Day.
+This year, Amplify Her Foundation has joined WPI as a partner in the event.

 This year, to celebrate this event these two groups are hosting the inaugural Give to Women and Girls Day NYC celebration event on October 11, 2o24.
 This will be a powerful day of collective generosity to support women and girls.
 Less than 2% of all philanthropic dollars goes to nonprofits dedicated to women and girls.